manzhara/vibreoffice/README.md

 # vibreoffice

-*(Unfortunately, vibreoffice is still in an experimental stage, and I no longer have much time to work on it.
-Hope you enjoy it anyway!)*
+*Note from fedorov-ao: I have updated this awesome plugin a bit.
+It is pretty much usable, but still needs much cleanup.
+Refer to src/vibreoffice.vbs comments for further details.*

 vibreoffice is an extension for Libreoffice and OpenOffice that brings some of your favorite key bindings from vi/vim to your favorite office suite.
 It is